larskuhtz/MoCS/README.md

 All files in the orginial release of  MoCS are copyright of Saarland University.

-Copyright (C) 2009 Saarland University, Reactive Systems Group, Lars Kuhtz <kuhtz@cs.uni-sb.de>.
+Copyright (C) 2009 Saarland University, Reactive Systems Group.

 License: three-clause BSD style.